 Type of auditor's report issued Unmodified

-Internal control over financial reporting:

-Material weaknesses identified No

-Significant deficiencies identified not considered
+Internal control over financial reporting: Material weaknesses identified Significant deficiencies identified not considered Νο

 to be material weaknesses Yes

 Noncompliance material to financial statements noted?
 No

 FEDERAL AWARDS

-Internal control over major program:

-Material weaknesses identified No

-Significant deficiencies identified not considered
+Internal control over major program: Material weaknesses identified Significant deficiencies identified not considered Νο

 to be material weaknesses None Reported

-Type of auditor's report issued on compliance

-for major programs: Unmodified
+Type of auditor's report issued on compliance for major programs: Unmodified

-Any audit findings disclosed that are required to be reported in accordance with Uniform Guidance 2 CFR 200.516: No
+Any audit findings disclosed that are required to be reported in accordance with Uniform Guidance 2 CFR 200.516: Νο

 Identification of major programs:

 Name of Federal Program or Cluster CFDA Number

 Child Nutrition Cluster 10.553, 10.555

-Dollar threshold used to distinguish between type A
+Dollar threshold used to distinguish between type A and type B programs: \$750,000

+\$750,000 No

-and type B programs: \$750,000
+and type B programs:

-Auditee qualified as low-risk auditee?

-STATE COMPLIANCE

-Type of auditor's report issued on compliance

-for programs: Unmodified
+The following finding represents significant deficiencies related to the financial statements that are required to be reported in accordance with Government Auditing Standards.
+The finding has been coded as follows:

+Five Digit Code

+AB 3627 Finding Type

+Internal Control

-Year End Closing - 30000
+2020-001 30000 - Year End Closing

-Criteria or Specific Requirement
+Criteria